KTH-Library/ktheme/README.md

 It is heavily inspired by <https://github.com/hrbrmstr/hrbrthemes>.
-Most of the graphical design considerations, the package structure used and the functions are either ripped directly or modified slightly from that package adapting it to [KTH’s graphical profile](https://intra.kth.se/en/administration/kommunikation/grafiskprofil)

-The styling assets and resources are different, though (fonts, templates, color palettes etc).
+Most of the graphical design considerations, the package structure used and the functions are either ripped directly or modified slightly from that package.
+The styling assets and resources are different, though (fonts, templates, color palettes etc) and adapted to [KTH’s graphical profile](https://intra.kth.se/en/administration/kommunikation/grafiskprofil)

-## Content

-This package installs various styling assets as outlined below.

 ### Fonts

 It includes fonts in the two main font families used in the graphical profile of KTH:

+- Figtree (SIL-licensed font)
-- Open Sans (primary font; to be used for web content and for text inside plots)
+- Open Sans (used to be the primary font; to be used for web content and for text inside plots)
+- Open Sans Condensed is a narrow variant of Open Sans (looks even better in plots)
 - Georgia (KTH has a license to use this MS font)
-- Open Sans Condensed is a narrow variant of Open Sans (looks even better in plots)
-- Figtree (SIL-licensed font)

 ### Templates for rmarkdown content